Gitphiyi/Advanced-Computer-Networks/fundamental-network-notes/Transport_Layer/TCP.md

 # TCP (Transmission Control Protocol)

+Table of Content:
+- What is TCP?
+- Key Features of TCP
+- TCP Header
+- TCP Handshake
+- TCP Data Transfer
+- TCP Teardown
+- How In-order Transmission Is Guaranteed
+- Flow Control
+- Congestion Control

 ## What is TCP?
 - Transport layer protocol that runs on top of IP protocol.
 It is designed to provide reliable, in-order, error-checked delivery of data between two hosts over an IP network
 - Built in 1974 to describe a protocol for sharing resources on a packet-switched network (layer 2 concept)